hyperledger/indy-plenum/design/view-change.md

 - When some replica suspects that primary is malicious it enters view _v+1_.
-  This means that it will stop processing messages from view _v_, which in turn ensures that we can rely on fact that if less than _2f+1_ nodes acquired prepare certificate then request is not (and won't be) ordered.
+  This means that it will stop processing messages from view _v_, which in turn ensures that we can rely on fact that if less than _n-f_ nodes acquired prepare certificate then request is not (and won't be) ordered.

   It is unclear from articles whether replica should stop processing 3PC